I Do Declare!

 In Lori Gottlieb’s marvelous book, Maybe You Should Talk to Someone, the author explains that people often seek out relationships that mirror their childhoods, even when those earlier relationships were negative, because we unconsciously lean toward the familiar.
 Just another example of voluntarily continuing to suffer rather than freeing ourselves from our internal tyrannies.

-The Declaration of Independence goes on to say that “we the people” shouldn’t make drastic changes “for light and transient causes” but only when there has been “a long train of abuses and usurpations.”
+The Declaration of Independence goes on to say that “we the people” shouldn’t make drastic changes in our government “for light and transient causes” but only when there has been “a long train of abuses and usurpations.”

 Bear with me—I know these lines are referring to overthrowing British rule and establishing a new democracy, and nothing in this post is intended to trivialize that momentous decision.
-But I think there are parallels.
+But I think there are parallels in the ordinary and the mundane.
 In our communal life, protecting democracy and holding our government accountable to “secure” the enumerated “inalienable rights”—these are critically important to the health and wellbeing of our nation.
 In my personal life, I have no less responsibility to address my faults and flaws, for my own emotional health and, by extension, the wellbeing of those within my orbit who may be affected by my hamster-wheel of anxiety.

 Which brings me back to my I do declare.